Tmeister/dotfiles/claude/commands/commit.md

    - **Footer**: BREAKING CHANGE or issue references

 6. **Breaking Changes**

    ```
    feat(api)!: remove deprecated user endpoint

    BREAKING CHANGE: The /api/v1/user endpoint has been removed.
    Use /api/v2/users instead.
    ```

 7. **Examples**

    ```bash
    # Simple feature
    feat(auth): add OAuth2 login support

    # Bug fix with scope
    fix(api): resolve null pointer in user endpoint

    # Documentation
    docs: update installation instructions

    # Dependency update
    chore(deps): bump lodash to 4.17.21

    # Breaking change
    feat(database)!: migrate to PostgreSQL

    BREAKING CHANGE: SQLite support has been removed.
    Update connection strings to use PostgreSQL format.
    ```

 8. **Commit Process**
    - Generate appropriate message based on staged changes
-   - Check if `--no-review` flag is present in arguments
-   - If `--no-review` flag is NOT present:
-     - Display the generated commit message
-     - Ask for user confirmation before proceeding
-     - Wait for user approval before committing
-   - If `--no-review` flag IS present:
-     - Proceed directly to commit without showing message or asking for confirmation
    - Use `git commit -m "message"` for simple commits
    - Use `git commit -F -` for multi-line commits with body/footer
    - Ensure all staged changes are included